Quick trips for the time-poor

-Once considered a rough blue collar town, Wollongong has evolved in recent years into a cosmopolitan coastal city with beautiful beaches, great food and awesome bushwalking tracks along a dramatic stretch of coastline.
-This weekend escape will take you an hour and a half to get to from Sydney via the incredible and much photographed Sea Cliff Bridge.
+Once considered a rough blue-collar town, Wollongong has evolved in recent years into a cosmopolitan coastal city with beautiful beaches, great food and awesome bushwalking tracks along a dramatic stretch of coastline.
+This weekend escape will take you an hour and a half to get to Sydney via the incredible and much-photographed Sea Cliff Bridge.
 Wollongong is guarded to the west by the beautiful cliffs of the Illawarra Escarpment, while at its northern reaches Australia’s oldest national park, the Royal National Park, is a paradise for hikers and campers.
-Almost every beach boasts a pool carved into the rock shelf for family-friendly swimming, while surfers have no shortage of breaks to explore across the region’s countless beaches.
+Almost every beach boasts a pool carved into the rock shelf for family-friendly swimming, while surfers have no shortage of breaks to explore the region’s countless beaches.

 Tyres: Check out our Wollongong Tyre Retailers